-The following current and proposed directors of the Company are also presently serving on boards of other reporting companies (or equivalent): Mr. Shoghi is also serving on the board of JAKKS Pacific Inc. (NASDAQ: JAKK), Ms. Mathews-Spradlin and Mr. Gilbert are also serving on the board of The Wendy's Company (NASDAQ: WEN) and Mr. Paterson is serving on the board of KMH Cardiology Ltd (a private company).
+The following current and proposed directors of the Company are also presently serving on boards of other reporting companies (or equivalent): Mr. Shoghi is also serving on the board of JAKKS Pacific Inc. (NASDAQ: JAKK) and Ms. Mathews-Spradlin and Mr. Gilbert are also serving on the board of The Wendy's Company (NASDAQ: WEN).